-- Reverse repurchase agreements with specifies terms and conditions may be transacted with broker/dealers and financial institutions but can not exceed 20% of the portfolio value on the date entered into.
+- 8. Reverse repurchase agreements with specifies terms and conditions may be transacted with broker/dealers and financial institutions but can not exceed 20% of the portfolio value on the date entered.
 The City may enter into reverse repurchase agreements only to fund short-term liquidity needs.
-The term of reverse repurchase agreements may not exceed 90 days. - Local Agency Investment Fund (LAIF), which is a State of California managed investment pool, may be used up to the maximum permitted by California State Law. - Time deposits, non-negotiable and collateralized in accordance with the California Government Code, may be purchased through banks or other financial institutions.
+The term of reverse repurchase agreements may not exceed 92 days. - 9.
+Local Agency Investment Fund (LAIF) which is a State of California managed investment pool, may be used up to the maximum permitted by California State Law. - 10.
+Time deposits or Certificate of Deposits non-negotiable and collateralized in accordance with the California Government Code, may be purchased through banks or other financial institutions.
 Since time deposits are not liquid, no more than 25% of the investment portfolio may be invested in this investment type.
-Collateral must be at all times be insured by the Federal Deposit Insurance Corporation of principal and accrued interest of each time deposit computed and reported on a daily basis. - Medium Term Corporate Notes, with a maximum maturity of five years may be purchased.
+Collateral must be at all times insured by the Federal Deposit Insurance Corporation of principal and accrued interest of each time deposit computed and reported on a daily basis. - 11.
+Medium Term Corporate Notes with a maximum maturity of five years may be purchased.
 Securities eligible for investment shall be rating category of "A" or its equivalent or better by a nationally recognized statistical rating organization (NRSRO).
-Purchase of medium term notes may not exceed 30% of the market value of the portfolio and no more than 15% of the market value of the portfolio may be invested in notes issued by one corporation.
-Commercial paper holdings should also be included when calculating the 150% limitation.
+Purchase of medium-term notes may not exceed 30% of the market value of the portfolio and no more than 15% of the market value of the portfolio may be invested in notes issued by one corporation.
+Commercial paper holdings should also be included when calculating the 150% limitation. - 12.
+Mutual Funds and Money Market shall be eligible for investment with the following criteria: must receive the highest ranking by no less than two nationally recognized rating agencies or the fund must retain an investment advisor registered with the SEC (or exempt from registration), has assets under management in excess of \$500,000,000.
+Purchase of